Back to Tony's Trips Homepage

 By the end of 2003 my GP was becoming concerned about the size of my prostate gland, which he detected was becoming enlarged and, I think, somewhat knobby.
 As can be seen from the PSA chart, my PSA was also at quite a high level (compared with the normal level of 4) at around 8.
 In retrospect, what was probably happening during this two-year period was what is called "watchful waiting".
 My personal view is that it does not appear to be very productive to be watching and waiting for things perhaps to get worse which, in my case, they certainly did!

-Having been booked in to see a local urologist, I had some prostate biopsy samples taken and then received the news that, "Well, you do have prostate cancer and here are your alternatives".
+Having been booked in to see a local urologist in early February 2004, I had some prostate biopsy samples taken and then received the news that, "Well, you do have prostate cancer and here are your alternatives".
 I must admit I sat through that appointment in a bit of a fog, trying to absorb what I was being told but overwhelmed by the thoughts of what the consequences of the news might be.

 The Gleason score for my cancer was 6, Stage 2 and the PSA at the time was 9.3.